voedger/voedger-kb/go-guidelines.md

 ## Testing Guidelines

-### testdata Directory
+### `testdata` Directory

 The `testdata` directory name is reserved by the Go toolchain.
-Files in this directory are ignored during build and analysis, making it suitable for test fixtures including Go source files.
+Files in this directory are ignored during build and analysis, making it suitable for test fixtures, including Go source files.

 ### Black-box Testing

-Implement tests in the `<package-name>_test` package to ensure black-box testing principles.
+Implement tests in the `<package-name>_test` package to adhere to black-box testing principles.

 ### Testable Examples